 This is a slimline wall calendar for nature lovers.
-It’s a 2022 wildlife calendar that guides you through the seasons – each month has drawings and handwritten notes about what to look out for in the natural world – the birds and animals and flowers and insects that fill the countryside with fascinating movement.
+It’s a 2024 wildlife calendar that guides you through the seasons – each month has drawings and handwritten notes about what to look out for in the natural world – the birds and animals and flowers and insects that fill the countryside with fascinating movement.
 Each of the months has a different illustration.
-There’s snowdrops in February, a mad March hare, woodpeckers in June, golden leaves in September and a nice plump robin in December.
+There’s a mad March hare, a nest in May, brambles and rosehips in September, and sketches of robins in December.
 And, of course, it has the days and dates for you to write in your appointments.
 The weekends are in a different colour to make it even easier to schedule your week.

 The calendar is wire bound and ready to hang from a pin on the wall.

 Size: When hanging the calendar is 420mm long x 148mm wide.
 It folds to A5 size: 148 x 210mm for posting.

 In our house we rely on the calendar for making a note of appointments and social plans, but some customers use the calendar to record the world around them – such as the first snowdrops or the arrival of the swallows.
 I know one customer who uses it to record the happenings on her farm.

 Designing the calendar is one of my favourite tasks each year.
 I’m obsessed with tracking the changes in the seasons.
 I love learning about the countryside and it’s rhythms and understanding why the world around us acts the way it does throughout the year.
 Being connected to the seasonal shifts makes me feel more grounded.
 I aim for the calendar to be a tiny immersive seasonal moment for that pin hook in your kitchen.

 Need more space for the whole family?
 You’ll find this year’s 2024 Family Organiser Calendar in the shop.
 You can also purchase the illustrations from the 2024 Wildlife Calendar as a set of 12 Wild Months postcards – one postcard for each month of the year.